 - The Theatre – West End Shows currently playing: The Lion King, Mama Mia, Phantom of the Opera, Thriller Live

-Best Area to Stay in London for Families
+Kensington and South Kensington – Best Places to Stay for Families

 I really love this area because it is so typically British.
 Everyone is incredibly friendly and it is a quiet neighborhood away from most of the hustle and bustle of central London.